Is Miami's Crime Rate on the Rise in 2024?

 The next thing we want to point out is discussing the situation in Miamiโ€™s neighborhoods.
 Once again, we will consult AreaVibes.

-Let us start with the safest ones, by comparing them to the national average:
+As far as Miami goes, we’ll start with the safest ones, by comparing them to the national average:

 Neighborhood Total crime Violent crime Property crime